irhamuba/octra-wallet/README.md

 ## Experience

-### 1. Seamless Transactions
+### 1. Get Started Instantly
-**Send with Confidence.** Transfer funds securely in seconds.
-Whether sending to a friend or paying for a service, enjoy a smooth and verified transaction experience.
+**Begin Your Journey.** Create a new wallet or import existing keys in seconds.
+Simple, fast, and no registration required—just you and the blockchain.

 ### 2. Your Digital Vault
 **Safe & Secure.** Access your wallet with a password that only you know.
 Your keys are encrypted on your device—we never see them, so only you hold the keys to your funds.